sabman/PySparkGeoAnalysis/slides.md

 ---
 # Agenda

-* Quick Introduction to Docker
+* Quick Introduction to Docker / Setup machines
-* Setup machines
 * What is Apache Spark/PySpark
 * Spark DataFrames
-* Spark and Geo Ecosystem
+* Geo Ecosystem
 * Overview of our use cases
-* GeoPandas Introduction
-* Hands-on Workshop
+* GeoPandas & Hands-on Workshop

 ---